yogeshwar607/shreemoryacabs/SEO_COMPETITION_STRATEGY_GREL.md

 #### B. FAQ Page Enhancement

 Create comprehensive FAQ targeting GrEL comparison queries:
-- "Is GreenEVCabs cheaper than GrEL?"
+- "Is Shree Morya Cabs cheaper than GrEL?"
-- "Which is better: GrEL or GreenEVCabs for airport transfers?"
+- "Which is better: GrEL or Shree Morya Cabs for airport transfers?"
-- "Why is GreenEVCabs ₹500 cheaper than other EV cabs?"
+- "Why is Shree Morya Cabs ₹500 cheaper than other EV cabs?"
-- "Does GreenEVCabs charge surge pricing like other cabs?"
+- "Does Shree Morya Cabs charge surge pricing like other cabs?"
-- "What's included in GreenEVCabs ₹3,700 rate?"
+- "What's included in Shree Morya Cabs ₹3,700 rate?"

 ---